VOLTTRON/volttron/docs/source/devguides/scalability/Scalability.rst

 -  At what point are historians unable to keep up with the traffic being generated?
--  Is the bottleneck the sqlite cache or the specific implementation (SQLite, MySQL, sMAP)
+-  Is the bottleneck the sqlite cache or the specific implementation (SQLite, MySQL)
 -  Do historian queues grow so large we have a memory problem?
 -  Large number of devices with small number of points vs small number of devices with large number of points
 -  How does a large message flow affect the router?
 -  Examine effects of the watermark (does increasing help)
--  Response time for volttron-ctl commands (for instance: status)
+-  Response time for vctl commands (for instance: status)
 -  Affect on round trip times (Agent A sends message, Agent B replies, Agent A receives reply)
 -  Do messages get lost at some point (EAgain error)?